syncfusion-content/maui-docs/MAUI/ImageEditor/events.md

 ## Browse image event

-This `BrowseImage` event occurs while browsing the image source when clicking on browse icon in toolbar.
+The `BrowseImage` event occurs when you click the browse icon in the toolbar while browsing the image source.
-`Cancel`: We can restrict the default image browse picker opening by setting the `Cancel` argument `true`.
+`Cancel`: Restrict the default image browse picker opening by setting the `Cancel` argument `true`.

 {% tabs %}